Positive equilibria in mass action networks: geometry and bounds: Conclusions

 We demonstrated the usefulness of these alternative systems via a number of results and examples, some drawn from the biological literature (see, in particular, \Cref{ex:2site,,exBIOMD,,ex664}).
 We saw the usefulness of these techniques in parameterising equilibria; in providing bounds on positive nondegenerate equilibria; in characterising the parameter set for multistationarity; and in studying bifurcations.
 Many of the claims follow from direct calculation or simple applications of B\'ezout's theorem, Descartes' rule of signs, the BKK theorem, and so forth, to the alternative systems.

-We observed that networks may admit more than one partition, and the alternative systems of equations are dependent on a choice of partition; however, the fundamental partition is often an advantageous choice.
-Open questions remain about how best to choose various matrices, such as the generalised inverse $G$ of $[A\,|\,\bm{1}_\mP]$, to obtain the sharpest possible results.
+We observed that networks may admit more than one partition, and the alternative systems of equations are dependent on a choice of partition; however, the finest partition is often an advantageous choice.
+Open questions remain about how best to choose various objects such as the generalised inverse $G$ of $[A\,|\,\bm{1}_\mP]$, to obtain the sharpest possible results.

 In the important special case of quadratic networks, we showed that bounds can often be improved.
 The particularly simple nature of the exponent matrices of quadratic networks opened up new combinatorial techniques for exploring multistationarity, which we only touched on here, but propose as a basis for further theory and applications.